Want to join the Boston Fire Department? You need to take the state's civil service exam to become a firefighter. Here's how:

 Take the written exam

-The written part of the exam usually takes place in April.
+The written part of the exam usually takes place in the fall.
 The state will mail you a written notice and send you an email with the date of the test.

 It’s a good idea to show up early.
 You can also bring your own number 2 pencils for the exam.